 I am a victim of sexual exploitation

 If you have been sexually exploited or abused or if you need help from a resource person specialized in sexual exploitation, call Sexual Violence Helpline at 1-888-933‑9007.
 This helpline is available 24 hours a day, 7 days a week.
 It will put you in contact with resource persons who are there to listen to you, reassure you and answer all your questions in full confidentiality.
 You can also view the sexual assault or conjugal violence pages, if they are relevant to your situation.

 I am a parent, friend or relative who has witnessed sexual exploitation

 If you have witnessed a situation where someone needs help immediately, dial 9‑1‑1.

 Witnessing sexual exploitation can put you in a difficult position.
 You may feel uncomfortable with “getting involved with something that isn’t your business,” however, you should know that it is perfectly legitimate to want to help a victim of sexual exploitation.
-The best option is to contact the provincial helpline for victims of sexual assault at 1 888 933‑9007.
+The best option is to contact Sexual Violence Helpline at 1-888-933‑9007.
 You can also: